 Instagram Stories Is Testing a “Type” Feature

-While scrolling through your Facebook Feed, you may have seen text-based posts with mono-colored background in the past.
+While scrolling through your Facebook Feed, you may have seen text-based posts with a mono-colored background in the past.
 On Instagram Stories, you may soon start to see the same thing.

 This month, users around Japan and Europe have reported seeing a “Type” feature on Instagram Stories.
 This feature allows users to create images made up of a colored background and text, with their choice of font.
 While this is something that users could already do with the pen tool, this feature is definitely a relief for some.